hansen-matt/Spelunca/README.md

-# Madison Project
+# Spelunca Cave Maps

-Tools and data for the Madison map.
+This tool converts 3d shapefiles exported from Fountainware's Compass program into beautiful cave maps, colored by depth and in a SVG format for effortless rescaling.

 ## Python requirements